Phone: (202) 296-5505 Email: info@winvale.com

 Everything You Need to Know About GSA’s FASt Lane Program

-Technology | 5 Min Read
+Technology | 7 Min Read

 What is the FASt Lane Program?

-Who Qualifies for the FASt Lane Program?
+Do You Qualify for the FASt Lane Program?

-To qualify for GSA’s FASt Lane program, you must:
+To participate in FASt Lane, you must:

-• Defense Health Agency (DHA) Enterprise IT Services
+• Defense Health Agency Enterprise IT Services

-If you are wondering whether your company falls under the Information Technology Category (ITC), here’s a list of what the category offers to government agencies:
+You also need to make sure that your company falls under the Information Technology Category (ITC), here’s a list of what the category offers to government agencies:

 • IT Hardware